FTChinese/NEXT/README.md

 The story page is mostly likely to be opened in an app's webview.
 So it's important to test how it renders in-app, for example, in WeChat.

+For stories translated from FT.com, there's an API that provides:
+* FT.com unique ID.
+* Media sets including images, video and links.
+* Meta tags.

 ### Stream Pages
 Stream pages are pages that aggregate content.
 Home page is a stream page.
 The Stream Page Management feature should be developed just once and assigned to seperate teams for operation.